frederickszk/LRNet/demo/README.md

 ```

 and you can see the prediction results (predicted label and score of the corresponding sample.
 Noticed the score that "0=real" and "1=fake".

+Besides, you could modify the configs in `./configs/args_inference.yaml` to assign your onw model weights, input data, etc.